issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 2. `cpptoml <https://github.com/skystrife/cpptoml>`_
 3. `sanitizers-cmake <https://github.com/arsenm/sanitizers-cmake>`_

+TeNeS can use MPI and ScaLAPACK for parallel operations of tensors.
-ScaLAPACK must be installed by yourself.
-If you use homebrew in Mac, type the following command:
+MPI and ScaLAPACK must be installed by yourself.
+If you use homebrew on macOS, for example, type the following command:

 .. code::

-   brew install scalapack
+   brew install open-mpi scalapack

-For others, see the web page of ScaLAPACK.
+For others, see the official instruction of some MPI implementation (e.g., OpenMPI) and ScaLAPACK.

 For ``tenes_simple`` which generates the input file for ``tenes``, the following libraries are needed.